Logo Voyage

 Get in

 1 Thirsk railway station is a mile and a half west of town on A61.
 Access to the platforms is via steep steps.
-There are no facilities at the station, but the Old Red House adjacent is your pub refuge.
+There's a staffed ticket office and machines, and toilets.
+No cafe but the Old Red House adjacent is your pub refuge.

 By road from the south follow A1(M) onto A168.
 Avoid coming via York, the ring road is always congested.